 |Electives or Concentration*||12|

 Students in the non-thesis track must select a concentration from the list above and pass a comprehensive exam in the area of the concentration.
+The comprehensive exam will be registered in the final semester (MATHE 5000).

 Students may complete a thesis as part of the elective requirements for the degree.
 Students who plan to pursue Ph.D. work should complete a thesis.
 The thesis track includes the Graduate Research Seminar (2 hours), Thesis Research (1 hour), and Thesis Writing (3 hours).
+The remaining 6 hours of electives must be taken from one of the concentration areas.

 For information on the M.A.Th. offered in Germany contact Dr. Friedhelm Jung: